merklejerk/zipped-contracts/README.md

 - Decompressing is a *very* expensive operation (upwards of 23M gas), so you should only call these contracts in the context of an `eth_call` where gas does not matter, i.e., not in a transaction that will be mined.
 - Zipped contracts do not support `payable` functions.
-- Off-chain helper and metadata contracts tend to have their functions writtens as read-only (`view` or `pure`).
+- Off-chain helper and metadata contracts tend to have their functions written as read-only (`view` or `pure`).
 But since zipped contracts must be deployed just-in-time before the call can be made, top-level calls from another contract into the zipped contract cannot be made from inside a `staticcall()` context.
 You should cast the contract's interface to one with non-static functions to prevent the compiler from implictly generating a `staticcall()` when making calls.
 - To emulate static guarantees of typical off-chain helper contracts, all zipped contracts will have their state changes undone by a revert on the top-level call.
 However, this only applies to the top-level call.
 Any calls beneath it that reenter the zipped contract can temporarily persist state, but will eventually be undone when the top-level call returns.
 - Zipped contracts cannot have their source/ABI verified on etherscan at the moment.
 If you want users to be able to interact with zipped contracts through etherscan, consider deploying a minimal contract with the same interface that forwards calls to the zipped version.